michogar/mapbox-redux/README.md

 ### Syncing controls with the map's state

-To connect controls to the map we'll need connect the control to the store.
-As we aren't using React or something similar, to get the store into the control this will be passed as parameter of the control's constructor.
+To connect controls to the map will need to connect the control to the store.
+As we aren't using React, or something similar, to get the store into the control this will be passed as a parameter of the control's constructor.

 ```
 class Compass {